capitolmuckrakr/Gucci/README.md

 #### Searching

-A. Lobbying disclosures
+A. Lobbying filing disclosures

 Perform a search for form LD1 or LD2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2013:

     search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => 2013)

-B. Contribution disclosures
+B. Contribution filing disclosures

 Perform a search for form LD203 filings submitted by Lockheed Martin and its individual lobbyists in 2013: